 \section{Growth property and affine invariant convergence}

 Consider the composite minimization problem

 where both $f:\R^n\rightarrow \R\cup\{\infty\}$ and $\Psi:\R^n\rightarrow \R\cup\{\infty\}$ are closed convex functions.
 Algorithm~\ref{algo.CG} describes the conditional gradient algorithm for~\eqref{eq.problem}.
 The algorithm relies on the following assumptions about~\eqref{eq.problem}: \begin{itemize} \item[A1.]
-The function $f$ is differentiable on $\dom(\Psi)$. \item[A2.]
+The function $f$ is differentiable on an open set containing $\dom(\Psi)$. \item[A2.]
 A point in the following set of minimizers exists and is computable for all $x\in \dom(f)$

 \end{itemize} The format of problem~\eqref{eq.problem} is the same as that considered in~\cite{Nest18,Ghad19}.
 The traditional format of the conditional gradient method, as discussed in~\cite{FreuG16,Jagg13}, corresponds to the special case when $\Psi$ is the indicator function $\Psi=\delta_C$ of some closed convex set $C\subseteq\R^n$.
 A fundamental difference between the conditional gradient method and other popular first-order methods for~\eqref{eq.problem}, like proximal gradient or more general Bregman proximal gradient methods, is the reliance on the linear oracle~\eqref{eq.oracle} as opposed to the reliance on a proximal mapping for the function $\Psi$.
 This fundamental difference has two profound implications.
 First, the conditional gradient method is preferable for a problem of the form~\eqref{eq.problem} where the proximal mapping for $\Psi$ is unavailable or prohibitively expensive but the linear oracle~\eqref{eq.oracle} is available.
-This is the case in a large class of problems in data science such as those discussed in~\cite{FreuG16,GarbKS21,Ghad19,HarcJN15,Jagg13,YuZS17}.
-In addition to the popular setting where $\Psi$ is the indicator function of a closed convex set, the articles~\cite{GarbKS21,Ghad19,HarcJN15,YuZS17} also discuss important data science problems where $\Psi$ is not an indicator function but a more involved regularization term.
-Second, the reliance on the linear oracle~\eqref{eq.oracle} as opposed to the reliance on proximal mappings endows the conditional gradient method with the affine invariance and norm-independence properties that play a central role in this article.
+This is the case in a large class of problems in data science such as those discussed in~\cite{Bach15,BredCFR22,BredLM09,FreuG16,GarbKS21,Ghad19,HarcJN15,Jagg13,YuZS17}.
+In addition to the popular setting where $\Psi$ is the indicator function of a closed convex set, the articles~\cite{Bach15,BredCFR22,BredLM09,GarbKS21,KuniW22,LiD22,MineF81,YuZS17} also discuss problems of the form~\eqref{eq.problem} where $\Psi$ is not an indicator function but a more involved regularization term.
+This more general version of the conditional gradient method is sometimes called {\em generalized conditional gradient method.} Second, the reliance on the linear oracle~\eqref{eq.oracle} as opposed to the reliance on proximal mappings endows the conditional gradient method with the affine invariance and norm-independence properties that play a central role in this article.

 Our main developments (Theorem~\ref{thm.main} and Theorem~\ref{prop.conv.gral}) concern the behavior of the gap between the {\em primal} iterates $x_k, \; k=0,1,\dots$ generated by Algorithm~\ref{algo.CG} and the {\em dual} iterates $g_k:=\nabla f(x_k), \; k=0,1,\dots$ that Algorithm~\ref{algo.CG} also generates for the Fenchel dual of~\eqref{eq.problem}, namely